 As a freelance SEO (search engine optimizer), you can help local, cash-paying clients increase their website traffic.
 It’s amazing how a few simple changes in search engine optimization can help anyone’s website or blog.

 Working as a freelance SEO, it’s important to stay up-to-date on the strategies that will help your clients improve traffic.
 If you’re considering this profession, grab my eBook Get Your Keywords Together.
 It will help you to do in-depth keyword research for your clients.

 If you need to find cash only jobs, then you’ll have to keep your work local.

 7. Walk Dogs

-Walking dogs is a fun way to make money and can also be a great source of exercise.
-This could turn into an under the table job that you actually love.
-Whether you have your own dogs or you get along well with other peoples’ pets, give it a try.
+Walking dogs is a fun job that pays well and can also be a great source of exercise.
+This could turn into an under-the-table job that you actually love.
+Whether you have your own dogs or you get along well with other peoples’ pets, consider getting paid to walk dogs.

-One platform you can use to start walking dogs for cash is Rover.
-This is an online marketplace in which people can offer pet services.
-While dog walking is one of the services you can offer on Rover, you can also offer pet sitting.
+One platform you can use to start walking dogs for cash is Care.com.
+This is an online marketplace in which people can offer different services.
+While dog walking is one of the services you can offer on Care.com, you can also offer pet sitting.

 8. Sell Clothes

 Clothing is something that everyone needs, but not everyone wants to pay full price for.
 If you have clothes to sell, then this may be a good opportunity to make money under the table.
 Plus, there are lots of places to sell clothes.

 Selling clothes on the side could include shopping at a second-hand store for items to resell.
 You could also sell your own clothing you are no longer using.
 Or consider buying clothes in bulk and selling them in local Facebook groups.